mattmogford/rtk-query-example-app/README.md

 This project includes a very primitive applcation which exercises the RTK Query implementation.
 The implementation uses [MSW][msw] as a mock service.
 You can alter the behavior of the mock service [here][handlers]

 In the project root run `yarn start`.
-The application will be available on port 3000 by default.
+The application will be available on port 3000 by default

 [rtk-query]: https://redux-toolkit.js.org/rtk-query/overview
 [msw]: https://mswjs.io/